Updated: Dec 19, 2022

 A visit to Portsmouth was full of a sense of Déjà vu for me, as I had heard so much about it from my parents when I was growing up in India.
 They lived in Portsmouth for a few years after getting married and it was with a sense of joy that I retraced their steps in this historic city.
 Lamb Rogan Josh in Portsmouth!

 The charming, historic city of Canterbury is well known to everybody from the famous book written by Chaucer – The Canterbury tales.
 For centuries, pilgrims have come to pray in the cathedral here and the town grew up around it with many lovely old buildings and streets to explore.
 Masala Omelette in Canterbury!

-Guest Blogger Smita Chandra from Canada runs the self-named Food Blog but are also a cookbook author of three Indian Cookbooks, an App maker, teacher and consultant, brand ambassador, food and travel writer, TV-personality and South Asian Cooking Expert - and much more!
-Visit Smita Chandra for full bio and more delicious food!
+Guest Blogger Smita Chandra from Canada runs the self-named Food Blog but is also a cookbook author of three Indian Cookbooks, an App maker, teacher and consultant, brand ambassador, food and travel writer, TV personality, and South Asian Cooking Expert - and much more!
+Visit Smita Chandra for a full bio and more delicious food!

 An Itinerary to England and the most famous English Cities.
 A Guide to what to see, things to do and what to eat when in England.
 Find out about London, Brighton, Bath, Salisbury, Porthsmouth, Canterbury and Cambridge in this England Itinarary.